SecondeJK/dev-theatre-2/content/blog/ethics.md

 ### Hooray for Hugo

 So, the original reason for writing this is that returning visitors might have noticed a shiny new Dev Theatre site.
-It's written in Hugo, using the fantastically functional and beautiful theme `hugo-future-imperfect-slim`.
+It's written in [Hugo](https://gohugo.io), using the fantastically functional and beautiful theme `hugo-future-imperfect-slim`.
 To give a slight bit of gushing for the tech: I LOVE this JAMStack.
 Golang compiles this site at lightning speed - at least five times faster than what was a rather overengineered Gatsby codebase.
 I've found it to be a hugely positive experience, at a time when there have been few positives, so let's get this out of the way:

 ### Gatsby

-The reason the site is migrated is the whistleblowing from a contractor on the running of Gatsby as a company.
-You can find this here: https://twitter.com/tesseralis/status/1293649007739191296.
+The reason the site is migrated is the whistleblowing from a contractor on the running of [Gatsby](https://www.gatsbyjs.com) as a company.
+You can find this [here.](https://twitter.com/tesseralis/status/1293649007739191296)

 OK, OK: companies can be badly run, it happens.
 But what was it about this incident that made it any different, for me at least?